This policy supports schools to prepare for and minimise the potential health risks for students and staff when smoke from fire impacts air quality.

 Knowing the category allows schools to make informed decisions about the management of health risks.

 If you don’t have access to EPA AirWatch you can look at landmarks.
 They become harder to see when there’s smoke in the air.
 To visually assess air quality:

 - estimate the distance from you to a landmark that’s just visible (you can just see it)

-- use this estimated distance and the EPA’s table of to identify the advised activity levels.
+- use this estimated distance and the EPA’s table of activity levels based on visibility, air health category and smoke to identify the advised activity levels.

 If air quality is categorised by the EPA as ‘Poor’ or below, schools should take the actions outlined below, and if applicable, any actions relating to air quality outlined in their EMP.